jumaluwati/dnac/Add template to a network profile/README.md

 # Cisco DNA Center Automation Scripts

-This repository contains three Python scripts designed to interact with Cisco DNA Center (version 2.3.5.5).
+This repository contains three Python scripts designed to interact with Cisco DNA Center.
 These scripts are used to fetch template and network profile IDs and then assign a template to a network profile.

 ## Overview